posmlab/lamsa-template-model/README.md

 Name	           |         Type          | Description
 ---------------- | --------------------- | -----------------
-loading_motor	   | struct with 5 fields	 | Loading motor Parameters
-unlatching_motor | struct with 5 fields  | Unlatching motor Parameters
-load             | struct with 1 field	 | Load mass
-latch            | struct with 5 fields	 | Latch Parameters
-spring           | struct with 2 fields  | mass and force function of spring outputDirectory  |         string        | Name of the output subdirectory <br> to export to or create
+loading_motor	   | struct with 4 fields	 | Motor that compresses spring, thereby 'loading' the LaMSA system. unlatching_motor | struct with 4 fields  | Motor that pulls the latch out of the way, allowing the LaMSA system to launch. load             | struct with 2 field	 | The thing that gets launched latch            | struct with 7 fields	 | The object that sits above the load, preventing the spring from pushing the load up, until it is pulled out of the way. spring           | struct with 4 fields  | The spring that pushes the load up (can be non-linear) outputDirectory  |         string        | Name of the output subdirectory <br> to export to or create

 ##### Output